mendechris/mendechris.github.io/projects/pokeweather.md

       <% end %>
 ```

-You can learn more about the hackathon at [STEM Warriors Hacks](https://stemwarriorhacks-winter.devpost.com/).
+You can learn more about this hackathon submission at [Devpost](https://devpost.com/software/pokemon-weather-app).